sparkleformation/sparkle_formation/docs/README.md

 end
 ```

-Now we can insert this registry entry into our existing template:
+Now we can insert this registry entry into our existing template, to
+ensure that apt is updated upon provisioning:

 ```ruby
 SparkleFormation.new(:website).load(:base).overrides do